-Proposed Budget Allows CDC To Study Gun Violence, Researchers Skeptical
+Spending Bill Lets CDC Study Gun Violence; But Researchers Are Skeptical It Will Help

 "There's no funding.
 There's no agreement to provide funding.
 There isn't even encouragement.
 No big questions get answered, and there's nothing here, yet, of significance for the research community," says Dr. Garen Wintemute, a well-known expert on gun violence and a professor of emergency medicine at the University of California, Davis.

-"I'm not particularly optimistic that anything will change," says Daniel Webster, a researcher at The Johns Hopkins Bloomberg School of Public health.
+"I'm not particularly optimistic that anything will change," says Daniel Webster, a researcher at Johns Hopkins Bloomberg School of Public Health.

-The CDC has been willing to look at non-controversial activities, such as the effect of mediating disputes between gangs, says Webster, "but the CDC has not, and I don't believe they will, examine other kinds of interventions, or other kinds of solutions to the problem," he says.
+The CDC has been willing to look at noncontroversial activities, such as the effect of mediating disputes between gangs, says Webster, "but the CDC has not, and I don't believe they will examine other kinds of interventions or other kinds of solutions to the problem."

-That's because, back in 1996, Congress passed something called the Dickey Amendment.
-It said that none of the funds given to the CDC for injury prevention could be used to advocate or promote gun control.
-The law came along with a cut in funding that delivered a powerful message: Pursue research on hot-button questions about guns, and face the wrath of lawmakers who control the agency's funding.
+That is because, back in 1996, Congress passed something called the Dickey Amendment.
+It said that none of the funds given to the CDC for injury prevention could be used to advocate for or promote gun control.
+The law came along with a cut in funding that delivered a powerful message: Pursue research on hot-button questions about guns and face the wrath of lawmakers who control the agency's funding.

-"At a time when we were just beginning to do good science around how to protect ourselves and better understand the risk and the benefit from owning and using firearms, language was put on the federal budget which had a chilling effect, and in effect, stopped research dead in its tracks," says Dr. Georges Benjamin, who is the executive director of the American Public Health Association.
+"At a time when we were just beginning to do good science around how to protect ourselves and better understand the risk and the benefit from owning and using firearms, language was put on the federal budget which had a chilling effect and, in effect, stopped research dead in its tracks," says Dr. Georges Benjamin, who is the executive director of the American Public Health Association.

-Jay Dickey, the Arkansas Republican and former lawmaker who the federal amendment is named for, later told NPR that he regretted it.
+Jay Dickey, the Arkansas Republican and former lawmaker whom the federal amendment is named for, later told NPR that he regretted it.
 "It wasn't necessary that all research stop," Dickey explained.
 "It just couldn't be the collection of data so that they can advocate gun control.
 That's all we were talking about.
-But for some reason it just stopped altogether."
+But for some reason, it just stopped altogether."

 Recent mass shootings have forced government officials to address the lack of research funding.
-Alex Azar, the Secretary of the Department of Health and Human Services, spoke to lawmakers on Capitol Hill in February, days after the Parkland shooting in Florida.
+Alex Azar, the secretary of the Department of Health and Human Services, spoke to lawmakers on Capitol Hill in February, the day after a shooting at a Parkland Fla., school left 17 people dead.
 When asked about the Dickey Amendment, he said his understanding was that it "does not in any way impede our ability to conduct our research mission.
 It is simply about advocacy."

 Rep. Kathy Castor, a Democrat from Florida, pressed him on whether he would instruct the agencies he leads to do gun research.
 "We certainly will," Azar answered.
-"Our Centers for Disease Control and Prevention—we're in the science business and the evidence-generating business, and so I will have our agency certainly be working in this field."
+"Our Centers for Disease Control and Prevention — we're in the science business and the evidence-generating business, and so I will have our agency certainly be working in this field."

 As mild as those remarks were, they made headlines.
-And the language that's in the proposed government spending bill explicitly refers to those comments: "While appropriations language prohibits the CDC and other agencies from using appropriated funding to advocate or promote gun control, the Secretary of Health and Human Services has stated the CDC has the authority to conduct research on the causes of gun violence."
+And the language in the government spending bill explicitly refers to those comments: "While appropriations language prohibits the CDC and other agencies from using appropriated funding to advocate or promote gun control, the Secretary of Health and Human Services has stated the CDC has the authority to conduct research on the causes of gun violence."

-Daniel Webster worries that rather than freeing up the CDC to fund more research on gun violence, this new language actually might do the opposite, by seeming to limit CDC funding to examining the "causes" of gun violence.
+Webster worries that rather than freeing up the CDC to fund more research on gun violence, this new language might do the opposite, by seeming to limit CDC funding to examining the "causes" of gun violence.

 "Before, it didn't restrict it to the 'causes,' " notes Webster.
 In his view, this spending bill "certainly doesn't add anything new that is good."